nikcbg/terraform_local_state_backend/README.md

     ```

-- Next you can commite your changes to teh GitHUb repository you created:
+- Next you can commite your changes to the GitHUb repository you created:
   - execute `git add .gitignore main.tf` command to add the files that will be commited.
   - execute `git commint -m "your comment here"` to commite the files to the newbranch, the output should display:

   ```
   git commit -m "add file"